pytorch/serve/kubernetes/MicrosoftAzure/TorchServe on AKS.md

 Your output should look similar to

-NAME                               READY   STATUS    RESTARTS   AGE modelStorePod                    1/1     Running   0          39s
+NAME                               READY   STATUS    RESTARTS   AGE model-store-pod                    1/1     Running   0          39s

 #### 2.4 Down and copy MAR / config files